-To request a personal leave of absence, the student must write to the Associate Dean for Research and Graduate Studies before the beginning of the term for which the leave is requested, explaining the reasons for the proposed leave and stating both the proposed start and end dates of the leave and the address at which the student can be reached during the period of the leave.
+To request a personal leave of absence, the student must write to the Associate Dean for Research and Graduate Studies explaining the reasons for the proposed leave and stating both the proposed start and end dates of the leave and the address at which the student can be reached during the period of the leave.
 If the Associate Dean finds the student to be eligible, the leave will be granted.
 In any case the student will be informed in writing of the action taken.
 Students who do not apply for a leave of absence, or who apply for a leave but are not granted one, and who do not register for any term, will be considered to have withdrawn from the Graduate Program in Biomedical Sciences.